klattimer/LGWebOSRemote/README.md

 ## Install

-Requires wakeonlan, websocket for python (python3-websocket for python3), and iproute2. python-pip (python3-pip for python3) and git are required for the installation process.
+Requires wakeonlan, websocket for python (python3-websocket for python3), and getmac. python-pip (python3-pip for python3) and git are required for the installation process.

     python -m venv lgtv-venv